As approved by the membership, April 2018.

 4.14 Vacancy – Where the position of a Director becomes vacant and there is still a quorum of Board Members, the Board may appoint a qualified individual to fill the vacancy until the next Annual Meeting of Members, except a vacancy resulting from an increase in the number or the minimum or maximum number of Directors provided for in the Articles or a failure to elect the number or minimum number of Directors provided for in the Articles.
 No more than one-third (1/3) of the total number of Directors elected at the previous Annual Meeting can be appointed pursuant to this Section.

-4.15 Call of Meeting – Meetings of the Board will be held any time and place as determined by the Board or the President.
+4.15 Call of Meeting – Meetings of the Board will be held any time and place as determined by the Board or the President as long as due notice is given as per 4.16.

-4.16 Notice – Notice of Board meetings will be given to all Directors at least thirty (30) days prior to the scheduled meeting.
+4.16 Notice – Notice of Board meetings will be given to all Directors at least fifteen (15) days prior to the scheduled meeting.
 No notice of a meeting of the Board is required if all Directors waive notice, or if those absent consent to the meeting being held in their absence.

 4.17 Number of Meetings – The Board will hold at least four (4) meetings per fiscal year.